-Summer is approaching and the school year is ending, which means more and more children will be hitting the streets on their boards and blades.
-For some it’s a hobby, for some it’s cool, and for some it’s a passion, but for all, SAFETY should come first.
-Consider the following tips when getting your child ready for his or her version of the Summer X-Games:
+Summer is approaching which means more and more children will be hitting the streets on their boards and blades.
+For some it’s a hobby, for some it’s cool, and for others, it’s a passion, but for all, SAFETY should come first.
+Consider the following tips when getting your child ready to hit the sidewalks rolling:

-- HELMET HELMET HELMET: If your child is participating in any sport that involves wheels, they need to wear a properly fitting helmet that meets the safety standards of the U.S Consumer Product Safety Commission (CPSC).
+- HELMET: If your child is participating in any sport that involves wheels, they need to wear a properly fitting helmet that meets the safety standards of the U.S Consumer Product Safety Commission (CPSC).

 - Boot fit: The boot of the rollerblade needs to fit properly in order to support the ankle and provide better control when skating